 The Rifles have been participating in the Saylers Creek re-enactment since the early 1980s.
 While marching through the woods and fields of Amelia County, we are experiencing the surroundings (minus the bullets) as did the original members of the Rifles .
 It is a special experience traveling the same roads, crossing the small creek as did the members of Ewell's Corps in 1865.
 The surroundings make possible those "Magic Moments" which all reenactors strive to achieve but seldom do.

 Cpl.
 William Brittingham of the Portsmouth Rifles eluded capture at Saylers Creek.
 His luck ran out on April 7 at High Bridge when he was finally captured.
 He was sent to Point Lookout and released on June 9, 1865.
 William had been previously wounded at Gettysburg, a bullet entering his hand and traveling up his arm under the skin before exiting at his shoulder.
-He was sent to his home in Nasemond County to recover from his wound.
-When he rejoined his regiment he left the knapsack with blanket roll shown below at home.
-Family history has William picking up the knapsack from the fields of Gettysburg.
+He was sent to his home in Nasemond County to recover from his wound and later rejoined the regiment.
 William resided in Portsmouth after the war and died Feb.
 10, 1907.
 He is buried at Cedar Grove Cemetery in Portsmouth.
 Cpl.
 Brittingham is shown wearing his Richmond issued jacket with U.S. eagle buttons and a non-regulation cap.

 Sgt.
 Creekmore with his dander up after crossing the creek and getting mud on his uniform at the 130 Saylers Creek.
 The Hillsman House is located beyond the trees and to the right.
 While most Saturdays at the Saylers Creek reenactment are rainy, cold or snowing; Sunday morning always brings good weather for battle.